CopenhagenToLondon/CopenhagenToLondon/README.md

 I am currently:

-- 🖥 coding in Python using Pycharm and VSCode
+- coding in Python using JupyterLab
-- ✨ Working on this project [Understanding Quantitative Finance](https://quantgirluk.github.io/Understanding-Quantitative-Finance/intro.html)
+- coding in C++ with Visual Studio
+- working on several projects at the same time.

 ## Reading list